 Owners Murray and Patricia Stephens had dreamed of creating in Baltimore an aquatics venue comparable to any in the United States.
 Murray, at the time an English teacher and Swim Coach at Loyola High School Blakefield had been widely successful with swimming teams on various levels for almost twenty five years.
 His high school teams were perennially ranked among the top prep school teams in the country even winning the prestigious National Prep School Championship in 1980.
-Additionally, his North Baltimore Aquatic Club team had been represented at every Olympic Trials since 1968 and placed Theresa Andrews on the team in 1984 who at the Los Angeles Games went on to win two gold medals in Backstroke.
+Additionally, his North Baltimore Aquatic Club team had been represented at every Olympic Trials from 1968 through 2016 placing Theresa Andrews on the team who at the Los Angeles Games in 1984 went on to win two gold medals in Backstroke.
 Breastroker Anita Nall won a gold, silver and bronze medal at Barcelona in 1992.
 Backstroker Beth Botsford swam to 2 gold medals in 1996.
-Based at Loyola High School’s pool and renting additional space at Towson State University, NBAC was and is considered on of the finest age-group clubs in the country.
+At the time, based at Loyola High School’s pool and renting additional space at Towson University, NBAC was considered one of the finest age-group clubs in the country.
 Murray long dreamed of a facility which could be used for competive swimming while developing a reacreational space for families and providing spacious and convenient lap swimming opportunities in one location.

 At first, the Stephens’ contemplated a bubble enclosure over the existing outdoor pool.
 Due to Meadowbrook’s location within a federally designated flood plain, this plan was rejected.
 A building permit was applied for and designs were proposed which would allow the flood waters during a 100 year flood event (such as David in 1979) to flood the area of Meadowbrook without impacting the height of waters to the south of the facility.
 After a very detailed flood report was prepared showing that a three sided pavilion with tear away fabric which would allow the flood waters to ‘flow through’ the new building was completed, the permit application proceeded through federal, state and city authorities.
 Ground was broken in December, 1994 after the site had been cleared.
 Meadowbrook acted as its own general contractor with Mike Lears as the construction manager.
 Financing was arranged through Carrollton Bank.
 The pool was finished in mid-June 1995 with the fitness center and the therapy lesson and hot tub pools were completed shortly after.
 An official opening took place in September 1995.

 The final major modification, the construction of a 2800 square foot children’s recreational pool was initiated in 1997 and completed in June of the same year.
-Once again, Meadowbrook manager Mike Lears oversaw the reconstruction of the pavilion and the decks of this fantastic and entertaining pool.
+Once again, Meadowbrook management oversaw the reconstruction of the pavilion and the decks of this fantastic and entertaining pool.

 Meadowbrook stands as strong as it ever did as a family oriented year round facility which balances the needs of the diverse membership from swim lessons to aquatic therapy to lap and Olympic level swimming, along with a state of the art fitness center, aerobics studio and seasonal tennis courts.
 As our unoffical motto states: You can do it all at Meadowbrook!